Revealed preferences for dynamically inconsistent models: Proofs

-The first statement of Theorem~\ref{thm:example} is shown by example.
-Consider a dataset with $x_1=x_2=x_3$, $p_2=3$, and $p_1=4$.
-This is FOCs rationalizable by the sophisticated quasi-hyperbolic model by setting $\la=\da=1$, $\beta=1/3$, $\mu_1=\mu_3=1$ and $\mu_2=3/8$.
-This gives for $t=1,2,3$.
-Now setting $u'(x_t)=12$, and letting $u$ be any utility that satisfies the conditions in the definition, and has derivative $=12$ at the point $x_1$, renders the data FOCs rationalizable as desired.
+\emph{Part 1: There exists a dataset in FOC that is not in SFOC.} Consider a dataset with $x_1=x_2=x_3$, $p_2=3$, and $p_1=4$.
+This is FOCs rationalizable by the sophisticated quasi-hyperbolic model by setting $\la=\da=1$, $\beta=1/3$, $\mu_1=1/2$, $\mu_3=1$ and $\mu_2=3/8$.
+It is then easy to verify the definition of FOCs rationalizability.
+We obtain that for $t=1,2,3$.
+Now setting $u'(x_t)=6$, and letting $u$ be any utility function in $\mathcal{U}_{+}$ that has derivative $=6$ at the point $x_1$, renders the data FOCs rationalizable as desired.